danielrs/concourse-dcind/README.md

 This image is based in the oficial [docker-image-resource](https://github.com/concourse/docker-image-resource) from Concourse, optimized for tasks steps (as opposed to resources).
-The alternatives (some of them linked below), follow a approach, however, they haven't been updated in quite some time.
+The alternatives (some of them linked below) follow a similar approach, however, they haven't been updated in quite some time.

 #### Alternatives